OmniSharp/omnisharp-vim/README.md

 "Set the type lookup function to use the preview window instead of the status line "let g:OmniSharp_typeLookupInPreview = 1

+"Timeout in seconds to wait for a response from the server let g:OmniSharp_timeout = 1

 "Showmatch significantly slows down omnicomplete
 "when the first match contains parentheses. set noshowmatch